MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

    > [!NOTE]
    > To disable the Copilot in time entry, follow the enable steps and select **Disable Copilot in time entry** in step 7.

+## Interactive Copilot chat experience

+Both of the Copilot capabilities in this feature can only be accessed by using the interactive Copilot chat experience.

+- Select the Copilot icon from the top menu bar, just next to the user icon.
+- This makes the Copilot sidecar visible along with a message stating "Get started with Copilot by typing your request in chat."
+- To collapse this sidecar, similarly click on the Copilot icon once again.

 ## Log time using Copilot

+To begin using these capabilities, ensure